 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Couries that are servered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no copayment for members eligible for this preventive screening.
-Members eligible for this preventive screening pay 40%.
-Abridge Abridge is a smartphone-based application that securely records medical conversations during patient appointments.
+Members eligible for this preventive screening pay 30%.
+Deductible does apply.
+Abridge is a smartphone based application that securely records medical conversations during patient appointments.
 Once the recording is complete the Abridge app will transcribe the conversation and pull out any key information (prescription refills, follow up appointments, etc.).
-The app also allows members to share the transcripts with caregivers/family as they wish. \$0 for Abridge services.
+The app also allows members to share the transcripts with caregivers/family as they wish.
 To start using Abridge, download the app by going to abridgeapp.com/priority on your mobile device or tablet.
-Contact Abridge for more information at prioritysupport@abridge.com.
+Contact Abridge for more information at prioritysupport@abridge.com. \$0 for Abridge services.
+Deductible does not apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Couries that are severed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Acupuncture for chronic low back pain \$20 for each Medicare-cov ered visit.
-Medicare-covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: \$20 for each non-Medicare covered acupuncture visit, up to 6 visits each year.
-For the purpose of this benefit, chronic low back pain is defined as: • lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and not associated with pregnancy.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Acupuncture for chronic low back pain Medicare-covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); • not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements. \$20 for each Medicare-covered visit. \$20 for each non-Medicare covered acupuncture visit, up to 6 visits each year. \$20 for each Medicare-covered visit. \$20 for each non-Medicare covered acupuncture visit, up to 6 visits each year.
+Deductible does not apply.